tamphi/spectrum/README.md

-Code Modified by Tam Phi based on the original repo by synergetics @ MIT Higher Order Spectrum Estimation toolkit
+Higher Order Spectrum Estimation toolkit
 ======
+Code Modified by Tam Phi based on the original repo by synergetics @ MIT.
+The below content and Python 2 belong to GitHub user: synergetics
 # Contents

 ## Bicoherence